ChimeraTK/cppext/README.md

 ## Possible extensions
 Some ideas how the future_queue could be extended in future:
-* Continuations as an analogy to continuations in futures.
-Execute a function/lambda for each new value in the queue and push its result into a new queue.
-Might have different execution policies like async (function/lambda runs in separate thread) or lazy (function/lambda runs inside the pop() of the resulting queue).
 * Extend push_overwrite() for multi producer scenarios.
 * Make it multi consumer (might be difficult!?)
 * Allow switching on and off certain features using template parameters to optimise performance